andrew/ultimate-awesome/README.md

 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
-- [c-free-tutorials](https://github.com/labex-labs/c-free-tutorials) - Free C tutorials for beginners with 34 interactive lessons.
-Easy-to-follow programming guides with hands-on practice exercises.
 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
 Hadoop is a cornerstone of big data processing.
 This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
 Ideal for beginners, it provides a clear roadmap to understand distributed computing .
-- [awesome-wavs](https://github.com/lay3rlabs/awesome-wavs) - A curated list of awesome AVS resources.
+- [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
+Kubernetes is the leading container orchestration platform.
+This Skill Tree provides a comprehensive learning path to master Kubernetes.
+Ideal for DevOps beginners, it offers a clear roadmap to understand.
 - [architect-awesome](https://github.com/legendzhouqiang/architect-awesome) - 后端架构师技术图谱.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.
 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
+- [awesome-cpp-testing](https://github.com/mheriyanto/awesome-cpp-testing) - :clipboard: Collection of awesome C++ resources for testing,.
 - [CNT-Guide](https://github.com/mikeroyal/CNT-Guide) - Carbon Nanotubes (CNTs) Guide.
 - [Xaramin-Guide](https://github.com/mikeroyal/Xaramin-Guide) - Xaramin Guide.
 - [awesome-autonolas](https://github.com/N0xMare/awesome-autonolas) - The Autonolas Encyclopedia.
 - [awesome-academic-phrase](https://github.com/nehSgnaiL/awesome-academic-phrase) - A curated list of academic phrases in research papers.
 - [awesome-opensearch-ai](https://github.com/o19s/awesome-opensearch-ai) - An awesome list of all things related to AI and the OpenSearch Project.
-- [awesome-animal-care](https://github.com/omkar-foss/awesome-animal-care) - List of curated, practical information resources to care for dogs, cats, fishes, horses, parrots and others.
 - [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
 - [my-mac-os](https://github.com/pierrechls/my-mac-os) - 💻  A list of applications and various tools that make my macOS experience even more amazing.
 - [awesome-nova-based-Recursive-Zero-Knowledge-Arguments-knowlege](https://github.com/pochenai/awesome-nova-based-Recursive-Zero-Knowledge-Arguments-knowlege) - Nova学习小组整理的基于Nova的递归零知识证明资料.